RinAllen18/Challenges/README.md

 This project simulates an elevator system that handles one user and one simulated external floor request per iteration.
-The elevator also has the ability to shutdown given a special key
+The elevator also has the ability to shutdown given a special key.

 ## Features
 - Main user selects destination floor.